Moonesh0805/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-program the code with def circulate.
+Program the code with def circulate.
 ### Step 2:
 Get the value from the user for the number of rotation
 ### Step 3:
-print the circulating values
+Print the circulating values
 ### Step 4:
 Using the slicing concept rotate the list
 ### Step 5:
-evaluate the a input.
+Evaluate the a input.
 ### Step 6:
-enter integer (n) in input.
+Enter integer (n) in input.
 ## Program:
 ```
 #Program to circulate N values.